What Is Working Capital?

-There are several types of working capital based on the operating cycle or balance sheet view.
-The balance sheet view classifies working capital into net (current liabilities subtracted from current assets in balance sheet) and gross working capital (current assets in the company balance sheet).
+There are several types of working capital based on the balance sheet or operating cycle view.
+The balance sheet view classifies working capital into net (current liabilities subtracted from current assets featuring in the company’s balance sheet) and gross working capital (current assets in the balance sheet).

 On the other hand, operating cycle view classifies working capital into temporary (difference between net working capital & permanent working capital) and permanent (fixed assets) working capital.
 Temporary working capital can be further broken down into reserve and regular working capital as well.
 These are the types of working capital depending on the view that is chosen.